BAG Application Instructions

 - BAG proposals will be valid for two years.

-- The total amount of time that may be requested for one BAG proposal is limited to 20 days of Krios access.
+- The total amount of time that may be requested for one BAG proposal is limited to 20 cycles of Krios access.

-- An application may not request more than 10 days per year.
+- An application may not request more than 10 cycles per year.

 - BAG members are responsible for the distribution of assigned shifts among the BAG subprojects.